 How Do I Get Rid of House Mice?

 Almost all mice problems require the use of an Integrated Pest Management Program (IPM) approach.
-Therefore, the first thingyour Bugwise pest management technicianwill do is correctly identify the mouse pest and develop a treatment plan that is effective and efficient for the particular species causing the problems.
+Therefore, the first thing your Bugwise pest control technician will do is correctly identify the mouse pest and develop a treatment plan that is effective and efficient for the particular species causing the problems.

 Depending on your specific situation, our technician may employ both non-chemical and chemical methods.

-Some effective non-chemical control procedures our technicain will recommend include:
+Some effective mice control procedures our technician will recommend include:

 - Exclusion– sealing off sites that allow mice to enter a structure.

-- Sanitation & debris– Our technician will recommend using both inside and outside sanitation measures to help minimize available food and water that attracts and supports a mouse population.
+- Sanitation – Our technician will recommend using both inside and outside sanitation measures to help minimize available food and water that attracts and supports a mouse population.

 - Baits– Our technician may chooses to use chemical products, such as rodent baits, that are formulated to kill mice.